What Pound Test Leader Is Best For Steelhead?

 The Best Leader Brands

-- Drennan (buy them by the diameter only) – I use 4 pounds and 5 pounds for great lakes steelhead, and 5 pounds and 6 pounds for large rivers and for West Coast steelhead.
+- Drennan (buy this brand by the diameter only) – I use 4 pounds and 5 pounds for Great Lakes steelhead, and 5 pounds and 6 pounds for large rivers and for West Coast steelhead.

 For these leader brands, check for the best prices in the USA at FishUSA.com or in Canada at FishheadsCanada.net.